cchesser/java-perf-workshop/part_2/README.md

 ### Code

-Our first walkthrough of the Flight Recording will begging with the __Code__ view to give context of where we might be spending time with our code.
+Our first walkthrough of the Flight Recording will begin with the __Code__ view to give context of where we might be spending time with our code.

 When you first open the __Code__ tab, you will be brought to the __Overview__ sub tab.
 This will give you a breakdown of where you are spending your time by code package and classes.